abdyfranco/next-loader/README.md

 # Next Loader

+> This project has been abandoned.
+Use OpenCore instead.

 **Next Loader** – Next Loader is a next generation EFI-Based Boot Manager based on rEFInd tailored and designed for Intel Macs in mind, meaning that it presents a menu of options to the user when the computer first starts up, as shown in the image above.